x

 1. Define your goals

 Think about the insights you expect to get from the test.
 What exactly do you want to know?
-Formulate your goals clearly, because this will help you to ask the right questions, later on.
+Formulate your goals clearly, because this will help you to create list of tasks, later on.

 2. Write questions and tasks for the users